-Humira® (and its biosimilars), Entyvio®, Simponi®, Stelara®, Skyrizi®, and OmvohTM are available for self-administration under the skin (subcutaneous).
-Remicade® (and its biosimilars), Entyvio®, and Stelara®IV are available as intravenous (IV) infusion by a healthcare professional.
+Biologics are typically available for self-administration under the skin (subcutaneous) or intravenous (IV) infusion by a healthcare professional.
 The dosage of both types can be in various intervals, depending on the medication and the response.
+In some cases, you might need to start on a biologic medication by receiving it as an IV infusion and then move on to subcutaneous injection for maintenance.

 One tool to help physicians be sure that patients are on the right medication at the right dose is Therapeutic Drug Monitoring (TDM), which involves laboratory testing to determine the level of the drug in the system.
 A second vital test is fecal calprotectin, which measures an inflammatory substance in your stool.
 A gastroenterologist assesses these results in the context of a person's symptoms at specific periods during the treatment schedule.
-See our video explaining TDM at www. badgut.org/tdm.
+See our video explaining TDM at www.badgut.org/tdm.